Can you end a sentence with a preposition? It’s a question writers have constantly debated, so there are varying opinions.

 Except for, to whom it may concern, it is a word that is in very rare use now.

-So, who did you go to the cinema with is much more acceptable now than with whom did you go to the cinema?
+Who did you go to the cinema with is much more acceptable now than With whom did you go to the cinema?

 When to obey the rule

 Mignon Fogarty makes a good point in this regard.

 When you’re writing a cover letter to a potential employer, don’t end a sentence with a preposition.
 The person reading the letter could see it as an error.

 In this case, it depends on what you are writing, who you are writing to, and the level of formality you are using.

 If you are writing a letter of complaint, a thesis, or a college essay, it’s probably best to stay with more formal structures and avoid ending and starting sentences with prepositions.

 So yes, there are times when it’s best to stick to the old rules.

 There’s no rule now, so you can’t break it